Platform-OS/pos-module-core/README.md

 And you can get a variable value with
 ```
-function variable_va; = 'modules/core/lib/queries/variable/get', name: 'VARIABLE_NAME'
+function variable_va = 'modules/core/lib/queries/variable/get', name: 'VARIABLE_NAME'
 ```
 You can pass `type` argument that can be array, integer, float, boolean or object.

 ## Module registry

 You can register your module or theme by implementing `hook_module_info` under `partials/lib/hook/`.
-An info file should seems likes this:
+An info file should look like this:
 ```
 {% parse_json info %}
 {